Hexagon/lumocs/docs/src/usage/index.md

 export default site;
 ```

-Remember to specify the `location` option, especially if hosting from a
+> Remember to specify the `location` option, especially if hosting from a
-subdirectory like GitHub Pages' default address.
+> subdirectory like GitHub Pages' default address. { .note }

 ### Deno Tasks (`deno.json`)